Elections

 Her primary opponent, Houston businessman Andrew White, son of former Gov. Mark White, presented himself as an independent-minded Democrat capable of winning statewide, something no Democrat has achieved since 1994.

-White described himself as pro-life while supporting access to safe and legal abortions, saying women and doctors should not be criminalized.
+White described himself as “personally pro-life” while saying that abortion should be “safe, legal, and rare,” adding that women and doctors should not be criminalized.
 He also called for a pathway to citizenship for undocumented residents alongside a secure U.S.–Mexico border.

 Both candidates pledged to eliminate the state’s school voucher program.
 As White put it, “I’m into strategy and I’m into winning.”